eclipse-sumo/sumo.website/content/conference.md

 ### Agenda

-The new Agenda is coming soon...
+The new Agenda is coming soon.

+Please check again later.

 <!-- Unfortunately, due to the current corona situation we decided to postpone the SUMO user conference.
 We are very interested in networking with all conference participants therefore we did not want to cancel the conference.
 Please save the new date for the SUMO conference: **26.-28.
 October 2020**